michaelcourcy/elasticsearch-kasten/readme.md

 - ...

 It let also the elasticsearch cluster being backup with other workloads like postgres/mysql/mongo/user-defined-persitent-wl : polyglot backup.

+# Blueprint methodology

+### 1. Exercice backup/restore without Kasten

+First test your backup/restore/delete process out of Kasten.
+You must understand how the data service you are using can be backed up and restored.
+You must know also how to delete the backup to avoid cluttering the storage.
+Those operation must be validated in your deployments, if needed you may deploy extra pod, blueprint will allow you to that as well.

+This operational knowledge will be encapsulated in a blueprint so that for the kasten's user this operation will be transparent.

+### 2. Blueprint interface

+The blueprint must implement 3 actions : backup, restore and delete.
+When Kasten will encounter the resource attached to the blueprint it will execute the corresponding command :

+- backup when the ressource is included in a namespace that Kasten back up
+- restore when kasten restore the namespace that contains this resource
+- delete when kasten delete the restorePoint containing this resource

+In backup action you output backup information in the restore point.

+In restore and delete action you consume this information.

+For instance in this elastic backup blueprint we output the location of the repo in the S3 target (repoPath) and the name of the snapshot (snapshotName).

+We use this information in restore to execute a elastic snapshot restore.

+It is also possible to inject secret and configmap information into the blueprint.
+That's what we do in this blueprint to inject the elastic secret and execute curl request with the `-u "elastic:$PASSWORD"` header.

+### 3. Choice of the tool

+If the size of workload is small (<50Go) then you can create the backup archive locally and send it to the backup location with our datamover.
+This is from far the simplest solution because the datamover will take care of the artifact location, the security and compression in the transportation and also outputing this information in the restorepoint.

+For instance our elastic-dump blueprint work this way : https://docs.kasten.io/latest/kanister/elasticsearch/install_logical.html

+But the drawback is that each time the dump is sent over the network.
+This is because most of the dump mechanism does not support incremental change.
+Even if they were you would become responsible of the reassemblig of the dump pieces in the restore action which could be fairly complex and can't be handled in a single script.

+In this case it is a better approach to use a backup tool that handle incremental backup.
+But then you can't use anymore our integrated data mover because it's the backup tool that handle the capture of the change and the data moving.

+We're going to show this approach here.

+### 4. Deployment

+Deployment is really simple, you create the blueprint as a kubernetes object and you annotate your resource with the name of the blueprint.
+Kasten take care of the rest.

 ## Sources